The BEST First-Time Solo Female Backpacking Guide

 - Just in case, take snacks from home.
 I always take a couple of emergency energy bars.

 In this section, I will point out some things that I know you already know.
+However, it is good to think of them before going on your solo trip.

-Stay cautious, smart and alert.
+Stay cautious, smart, and alert

 This part is not meant to scare you.
 I know you are staying safe at home, and that is all I am suggesting here.